 Antifraud is a system for monitoring and preventing fraudulent transactions.
-This system checks each payment in real-time mode, running it through dozens or even hundreds of filters.
+Such systems are used for e-commerce fraud detection – they check each payment in real-time mode, running it through dozens or even hundreds of filters.

-The crucial task of each anti-fraud mechanisms is to check each transaction, detect “suspicious” moments in it and make a decision — to decline the payment or to accept it.
+The crucial task of each e-commerce fraud prevention tool is to check each transaction, detect “suspicious” moments in it and make a decision — to decline the payment or to accept it.

 Antifraud systems usually consist of automatic transaction monitoring with a range of customisable filters and mechanisms for cardholder authentication and card validation and “manual” transaction monitoring for edge cases.
 Such a system is quite an expensive development that is usually affordable only for banks, shops and specialised services (payment aggregators and processing centres that specialise in accepting payments).
 That is why most online services and online stores prefer to use the services of third-party contractors to receive payments.

-Here are some examples of filters in an average processing centre.
+Here are some examples of e-commerce fraud detection filters in an average processing centre.
 Sure, they may differ depending on the system developer.

 - Filter validators.
 A validator of bank card details can be described as an example.
 While a customer enters the payment card data, the system checks the card number according to specific algorithms to ensure the buyer has not misprinted and entered the correct card number.